Deputy Director, Freeman Chair in China Studies

 Director, Project on Chinese Business and Political Economy

-Deputy Director of the Freeman Chair in China Studies and Director of the Project on Chinese Business and Political Economy at CSIS.
+Scott Kennedy is senior adviser of the Freeman Chair in China Studies and Director of the Project on Chinese Business and Political Economy at CSIS.
 A leading authority on China’s economic policy and its global economic relations, specific areas of focus include industrial policy, business lobbying, multinational business challenges in China, Chinese participation in global economic regimes, and philanthropy.
 He has conducted in-depth field research and written about Chinese technology policy for over two decades, including projects on China’s Strategic Emerging Industries, technology standards, and competition policy.
 Kennedy served as a member of the experts group for the US-China Innovation Dialogue in 2016.

 Senior Fellow, tECHNOLOGY POLICY Program